 NF Grades: Student’s receiving the grades of “F” for UA Rich Mountain purposes were in attendance, but did not pass the course.
 “NF” grades are given to students who failed a class due to non-attendance.
 If the student receives all “NF” grades, then a calculation will be completed for these students to determine how much of their Pell funds must be returned for that semester.
 Students with all “NF” grades will be placed on Financial Aid Exclusion.

 Appeal Process: Students may appeal the satisfactory academic progress policy if extenuating circumstances exist.
 The student must submit the appeal in writing to the Financial Aid Office within 30 days of the time that the student is notified of his/her non-compliance.
 The student may pick up the satisfactory academic progress appeal form in the Financial Aid Office or online at www.uarichmountain.edu.
 The Financial Aid Office will review the appeal.
 If approved, the student will be placed on Financial Aid Probation and must meet the terms and conditions set forth in the approved appeal.
-If the appeal is denied, the student may request an interview with the Student Appeals Committee by submitting a letter to the Vice President for Student Affairs.
+If the appeal is denied, the student may request an interview with the Student Appeals Committee by submitting a letter to the Vice President for Academic and Student Affairs.
 The Student Appeals Committee will review the appeal and a recommendation will be made to the President of the College.
 The response of the President will then be forwarded to the Financial Aid Office and the College will notify the student of the decision.